-In response to large knowledge and research gaps regarding the potential of diaspora involvement in climate action the D4C project has produced a multi-country case study analysing the potential, challenges and opportunities for diaspora engagement in climate action.
+In response to large knowledge and research gaps regarding the potential of diaspora involvement in climate action the D4C project has produced a multi-country case study analysing the potential, challenges, and opportunities for diaspora engagement in climate action.

 The study focuses on Bangladesh, Ghana and Jamaica and their respective UK-based diasporas.
-The study focuses on diasporas' level of awareness of climate impacts and climate action measures in their countries of heritage (i.e., priority areas for climate action).
-Moreover, the study provides examples of good practices of diaspora engagement in climate action, and explores opportunities, pathways and mechanisms for the diaspora to increase its contribution to climate action, especially in the heritage country (e.g., regulatory mechanisms, laws, etc.)
+The study focuses on diasporas' level of awareness of climate change and climate action measures in their countries of heritage (i.e., priority areas for climate action).
+It also explores opportunities, pathways and mechanisms for the diaspora to increase its contribution to climate action, especially in the heritage country (e.g., regulatory mechanisms, laws, etc.)

-The study adopts a mixed methodological approach (see Box 2, which has been applied in both the UK and the countries of origin).
-As this research is an explorative study, the results of which are not statistically representative, but due to the variety of methods used, paint a realistic picture of the diasporas and their potential for climate action in the heritage countries.
+The study also explores previous diaspora engagement in national development.
+The study adopts a mixed methodological approach (see Box 2, which has been applied in both the UK and the countries of origin.
+It is an explorative study, the results of which are not statistically representative, but due to the variety of methods used, paint a realistic picture of the diasporas and their potential for climate action in the heritage countries.